micmejia/bible-dump/NKJV/Exodus/Exod 30.md

 And you shall beat _some_ of it very fine, and put some of it before the Testimony in the tabernacle of meeting where I will meet with you.
 It shall be most holy to you.

 ###### 37
-But _as for_ the incense which you shall make, you shall not make any for yourselves, according to its [^j]composition.
+But _as for_ the incense which you shall make, you shall not make any for yourselves, according to its composition.
 It shall be to you holy for the Lord.

 ###### 38
 Whoever makes _any_ like it, to smell it, he shall be cut off from his people."